vizigr0u/svelteboy/README.md

 being able to run at least one of these : Tetris, Pokemon Red.

-First up to the title screen, then maybe play if the performance is not too bad.

-Let's be realistic: it will probably never work completely.

 ### Features

 A debugger that is good enough for me to dev and compare with good emulators.

-### Hosting

-As long as this is too unstable and can't even display a game main title, I don't plan on hosting this to github pages.

-Maybe I'll eventually add screen captures here.

 ## Installing